elyor0529/requests/README.md

 	panic(resp.Error)
 }
 fmt.Println(res.StatusCode)  // 200

 ```

 `requests.Response` has an `Error` field that carries any error caused by
 the internal goroutine to the main one so it can be handled.

-Use `select` to poll channels asynchronously.
+Alternatively, `select` can be used to poll channels asynchronously.

 ```go

 res1, _ := requests.GetAsync("http://google.com")
 res2, _ := requests.GetAsync("http://facebook.com")
 res3, _ := requests.GetAsync("http://docker.com")